Advocating in Charleston and Washington, D.C.

 Preserve Protections in the Aboveground Storage Tank Act

-We support preserving protections for public drinking water supplies.
+We supported preserving protections for public drinking water supplies.

 The Aboveground Storage Tank Act, enacted after a leaky chemical tank contaminated the drinking water of 300,000 West Virginians in 2014, provides standards and oversight to prevent releases from tanks into water supplies.
 Legislation has been introduced to exempt certain oil and gas tanks from the Act, even those in closest proximity to public drinking water intakes.
 View our fact sheet on the bill.